Moana Jackson: The story teller laid to rest

 "Dad encouraged us to read - no Peter Rabbit or Paddington Bear for us."

-Instead, the children were introduced to a set of encyclopedia, the "Books of Knowledge."
+Instead, the children were introduced to a set of encyclopedias, the "Books of Knowledge."

 "Moana treasured these books throughout his life.'